Become A Presenter or Nominate An Educator Who Has Been Instrumental With Closing The Achievement Gap

 Submission and Due Dates

-If you are applying to become a presenter, do not register for the conference until you receive a notification about your application.
+If you are applying to become a presenter, do not pay for your registration until you receive a notification about your application.
 If your proposal is accepted, you will receive a discount code for the registration fee.
-Acceptance notifications will be emailed on a rolling basis but no later than October 15, 2018.
+Acceptance notifications will be emailed on a rolling basis but no later than October 15, 2019.
 A memorandum of agreement will be emailed to presenters upon acceptance of their proposal.
-All presenters must be registered to attend the conference by November 15, 2018.
+All presenters must be registered to attend the conference by November 15, 2019.

 Expectations for PowerPoints and Distributed Materials:

 Presenters are responsible for supplying participants with copies and handouts to be distributed during the presentation.
 All PowerPoints and handouts must be approved by REACH Educational Solutions by December 30, 2019.
 REACH will inform presenters of the number of participants by February 7, 2020.

 Presenter's SELECTION PROCESS